cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_testnet-skill-set-en.md

 No registration is required to use the testnet.

-Before you can run your smart contracts on the testnets, you will need to collect test tokens from the [faucet](/en/more/kevm/tools/faucet/).
+Before you can run your smart contracts on the testnets, you will need to collect test tokens from the [faucet](/en/virtual-machines/kevm/tools/faucet/).

 The following are also requirements:

-### For the KEVM testnet:

-- A Java Virtual Machine (JVM) is needed to run the client.
-The version must be 1.8.x.
-The client has not been tested with JVM 1.9.
-- 64 bit output.
-- Appropriate disk space: enough space will be needed for the blockchain to grow.
-An SSD of at least 35G is recommended.
-- The Mantis client has been tested extensively on Ethereum Classic small instances with 2G of RAM.
-This is sufficient to run the client and the miner.